jofas/rstfiles/recipes/bread/san_fran_sour.rst

 Yield
 -----

-Two normal loaves or one very big loaf.
+Two normal loaves or one big loaf.

 Overall